 - Two weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine.

 What counts as proof of vaccination?
 You must provide both:

-- Your vaccination card (which includes the name of the person vaccinated, the type of vaccine provided and the date(s) dose(s) administered), a digital vaccine record, or a legible photograph of the vaccination card; AND
+- Your vaccination card issued by the U.S. Center for Disease Control and Prevention (which includes the name of the person vaccinated, the type of vaccine provided and the date(s) dose(s) administered), or similar documentation issued by another foreign government agency, such as World Health Organization, a digital vaccine record, a legible photograph of the vaccination card, or documentation of a COVID-19 vaccination from a healthcare provider; AND

 - Your photo ID.